 Learn

-Understanding Bonds: Yields, Duration, and Rate Sensitivity
+Bonds: Yields, Duration, and Rate Sensitivity

 Bonds are loans you make to governments or companies in exchange for interest.
 Here's how yields work, why bond prices move opposite to interest rates.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 Bonds are the most misunderstood asset class in personal finance.
 Most people know they should own "some bonds" but couldn't explain how they work, why prices fall when rates rise, or whether bonds even make sense in 2026.
 Here's the complete picture — no finance degree required.

 A bond is a fixed-income security where you lend money to a government or corporation in exchange for regular interest payments (the coupon) and the return of your principal at a set maturity date.
-Bond prices move inversely to interest rates; when rates rise, bond prices fall, and vice versa.
+Bond prices move inversely to interest rates: when rates rise, bond prices fall, and vice versa.
 Bonds serve as portfolio ballast, providing income and reducing volatility compared to stocks.
-As of 2026, bonds are yielding 4-5% on short-term Treasuries — meaningful income for the first time in over a decade.
+As of 2026, bonds are yielding 4-5% on short-term Treasuries —meaningful income for the first time in over a decade.

-When you buy a bond, you're lending money to someone; a government, a city, or a corporation.
+When you buy a bond, you're lending money to someone: a government, a city, or a corporation.
 They promise to pay you back on a specific date (the maturity date) and pay you interest along the way.
 That's it.
 You're the lender.
 They're the borrower.
 The bond is the IOU.

 This is the fundamental difference between stocks and bonds.
 When you buy a stock, you own a piece of the company.
 When you buy a bond, you've made the company a loan.
-As a bondholder, you don't care if the company's profits double; you just want your interest payments and your money back at maturity.
+As a bondholder, you don't care if the company's profits double.
+You just want your interest payments and your money back at maturity.
 You're first in line if things go wrong, but you don't participate in the upside.

 Every bond has three essential characteristics: